James Ruse Agricultural High School: J.C. Hoskin Auditorium

 More commonly known as the "school hall", the J.C.
 Hoskin Auditorium, named after the school's founding principal (see history above), is used as a multi-purpose facility.
 Along with holding important school assemblies, concerts and the school musical, the hall is also used for examinations (primarily government and senior exams) and it was used for PE classes in the past—this function was largely removed with the construction of the school's new gymnasium in 2017.
 Ceremonies which celebrate the school's highest achievers are also held annually in the Auditorium.

+Lecture Theatre

+The Lecture Theatre is a recent addition to the school campus, located south of T-Block and west of A-Block.

 Library Block

 The Library Block (or "L-Block") was built in 1997 and opened by then NSW Premier Bob Carr as part of the school's building works program, to provide a larger, and more modern and well-equipped library to replace the smaller Shearman Block (now the school's Music block).
 The block is a two-storey building, with the library occupying the top floor and English classrooms and offices on the bottom floor.